 Information on NZ Certificate in Christian Studies – Religious Education (NZCCS-RE)

-The New Zealand Certificate in Christian Studies (Level 5) – Religious Education (NZCCS-RE) is specifically for those studying at a University College of Education who would like to teach in a Catholic school and for qualified teachers in Catholic schools.
+The New Zealand Certificate in Christian Studies (Level 5) – Religious Education (NZCCS-RE) is specifically for those studying at a University College of Education or who are qualified teachers in schools.

 The NZCCS-RE will provide you with the knowledge and skill to confidently and competently teach Religious Education and to contribute to the Catholic character of your school.

 This qualification is a Level 5 qualification of 80 credits.
 There are 7 papers to this qualification.
 Six papers are 10 credits, one paper is 20 credits.
 A full time student does 80 credits in a year.
 That is four papers or 40 credit points each semester.